| |

 Chilling the balls after assembly helps the filling stay defined, and the optional glaze takes them straight into toaster pastry territory.

-Key Tips for Perfect Pop-Tart Balls
+Key Tips for Perfect Pop-Tarts Balls

 These tips make the biggest difference, especially if it’s your first time making filled protein balls.

-Chill the dough if it’s too soft
+Chill the dough if it’s too soft.

-If the dough feels sticky or hard to shape, a quick 10 minute fridge break makes rolling much easier.
+If the dough feels sticky or hard to shape, a quick 10-minute fridge break makes rolling much easier.

-Assemble right after mixing
+Assemble right after mixing.

 Letting the dough sit too long can cause the filling to absorb.
 Assemble while everything is fresh.